mecid/mecid.github.io/_posts/2020-12-23-labels-in-swiftui.md

 }
 ```

-> To learn more about *@ViewBuilders* in SwiftUI, take a look at ["The power of @ViewBuilder in SwiftUI"](/2019/12/18/the-power-of-viewbuilder-in-swiftui/) post.

 The main thing that I love about the *Label* view is how it deals with accessibility.
 It combines both image and title in a single accessibility element and uses the title as an accessibility label for the whole view.
 This is usually what we want to achieve while using a stack with an image and text describing that image.

 > To learn more about accessibility labels and VoiceOver, take a look at my ["Accessibility in SwiftUI"](/2019/09/10/accessibility-in-swiftui/) post.